arvindvijayarooban/OCIJourney/README.md

 - Created new compute and rectified all the ssh related errors I did earlier, scp files from one instance to another
 -  created a public facing load balancer, added the instances to the backend

+Day 5: Testing network accessibility of OCI instances
+- Created a custom VNC via the portal and was unable to ssh to the compute instance within that VNC
+- Figured out that I didn't create a IGW, created one and associated it to a route table, was able to ssh and ping that instance public IP